 Master of Nursing (Online) with specialisations

-Victoria University’s (VU) Master of Nursing, with specialisations in Chronic Disease and Aged Care, Leadership and Palliative Care, is designed for registered nurses to transform the delivery of health care services in Australia.
+Victoria University’s (VU) Master of Nursing, with specialisations in Chronic Disease and Ageing, Leadership and Palliative Care, is designed for registered nurses to transform the delivery of health care services in Australia.
 The course prepares nurses for the challenges of clinical leadership, research and advanced practice roles in their chosen specialisation.

 Each course is delivered 100% online giving students the flexibility to fit study around their busy personal and professional lives.
 At VU, we take a personalised 1:1 approach to online learning, which makes learning with us highly interactive and supportive.